CherylHemphill/Text-Editor/README.md

 ## Installation
 This application features a PWA that is easly to install by clicking on the install button.
-It can also be accessed through the browser. <br> To access the code you will need to clone the repo and use webpack to build the dist folder after editing any aspects of the code that you would like changed.
+It can also be accessed through the browser @ https://snippet-editor-c34410eeb2c1.herokuapp.com/ <br> To access the code you will need to clone the repo and use webpack to build the dist folder after editing any aspects of the code that you would like changed.

 ## Usage